drbaselali/ai-datacenters/README.md

   </tr>
 </table>

-In addition and as demonstrated in the above two figures, baseline water stress is higher for data center locations than cities, while drought risk shows strong overlap with cities exhibiting larger variability.
+In addition, as demonstrated in the above two figures, baseline water stress is higher for data center locations than cities, while drought risk shows strong overlap with cities exhibiting larger variability.

 2- Thermal and hydrological risks are largely uncorrelated.